nielsmaerten/gluco-check/README.md

 # Gluco Check

-Gluco Check will be the successor of "Nightscout Assistant" (https://github.com/nielsmaerten/nightscout-assistant)
+Gluco Check will be the successor to "Nightscout Assistant" (https://github.com/nielsmaerten/nightscout-assistant)

 ## Project Goals